-Here's how to make sure your teen is getting enough sleep to stay healthy and do well at school.
+Here's how to make sure your teen is getting enough sleep to stay healthy and be well rested for school.

 Limit screens in the bedroom

-If possible, don't have a mobile, tablet, TV or computer in the bedroom at night, as the light from the screen interferes with sleep.
+If possible, do not have a mobile, tablet, TV or computer in the bedroom at night, as the light from the screen interferes with sleep.

 Having screens in the bedroom also means your teen is more likely to stay up late interacting with friends on social media.

-Encourage your teenager to have at least 30 minutes of screen-free time before going to sleep.
+Encourage your teenager to have at least an hour of screen-free time before going to sleep.

 Exercise for better sleep